Yummy198913/MS-tuning/README.md

-# MPHA
+# MS-tuning
-MPHA: Modal Prompts with Hybrid Adapters for Efficiently Fine-tuning Multispectral Tasks.
+MS-tuning: Parameter-Efficient Transfer Learning for Multispectral Tasks

 The code and instruction are coming soon.